bushsk8r/sk8labs/README.md

 ## bakery
 we explore recipes here
 ### description
-a recipe zine document in the evolution or a baker and their recipes
+a recipe zine documenting in the evolution of a baker and their recipes
 ### vol 0 - the proof of concept
 the beginning of a recipe book...which will evolve into a recipe-verse
 ### vol 1 - sweat the technique